 Kids today are bigger and better achievers than ever before.
 But–not coincidentally– they aren’t any happier.

-Those that do “thrive,” however, have a few essential character traits in common.
+Those that do “thrive,” however, share a few essential character traits.
 And thankfully, these traits can be taught!

 Thrivers, now available in paperback, dives into each of these attributes and helps parents and educators understand what kids really need to persevere.

-Raising responsible kids is more than ensuring their self-sufficiency.
+Dr. Baxley, a mother of five, knows raising responsible kids amounts to more than ensuring their self-sufficiency.
 As Baxley so brilliantly discusses, it’s about creating a better world for themselves and others.